- Lotte World/Lotte World Tower

 - Bukchon Hanok Village

-Traveling to Seoul might not be easy during COVID-19.
-However, once travel restrictions loosen post COVID it is a good idea to plan ahead before traveling to Seoul.
-If you don’t plan ahead you might not experience Seoul life to the fullest.
-This is why we have written this article on the coolest places to visit in Seoul.
+Traveling to Seoul was not easy during COVID-19.
+However, post-COVID has seen travelers returning to South Korea!
+Before traveling to Seoul is a good idea.
+If you don’t plan, you might not fully experience Seoul life.
+This is why we have written this article on Seoul’s coolest places to visit.
 Potential visitors can also watch YouTubers to get a taste of Korea.
 For those that have already visited Seoul and think you have seen it all, think again.

-Korean travel companies do a great job of showcasing Seoul, but Seoul Space is here to let you know some tips about visiting some of the coolest spots in Seoul.
+Korean travel companies do a great job of showcasing Seoul, but Seoul Space is here to give you tips about visiting some coolest spots and neighborhoods in Seoul.
 Seoul is an incredibly vibrant and exciting place to visit.
 Seoul does a great job of balancing the futuristic with the traditional.
-Traditional Korean cultural values are still in existence alongside Seoul’s modern fast-paced life.
+Traditional Korean cultural values exist alongside Seoul’s modern, fast-paced life.
 Since it is difficult to choose which places to visit on your first trip to Seoul.

-They also have an outdoor amusement park called “Magic Island”.
+They also have an outdoor amusement park called “Magic Island.”
 It is an artificial island inside Seokchon Lake.
-There you will find two must-ride attractions in Gyro Drop and Atlantis, make sure to check them out.
-Walk across the street and you will find Lotte World Tower, the tallest building in Seoul.
+You will find two must-ride attractions in Gyro Drop and Atlantis; check them out.
+Walk across the street, and you will find Lotte World Tower, the tallest building in Seoul.
 It is a 123-floor skyscraper that was opened in 2017.

 The Lotte World Tower is the tallest building in South Korea and the 5th tallest building in the world.
-It is walking distance away from Lotte World and right next to Lotte World Mall.
-Lotte World Mall offers 4 floors for shopping and dining.
+It is a walking distance from Lotte World and right next to Lotte World Mall.
+Lotte World Mall offers four floors for shopping and dining.
 In addition, Lotte World and Lotte World Tower both have luxury hotels.

 Top 5 Tips When Visiting Lotte World Area

-- Visit the Lotte World, Amusement Park.
+- Visit the Lotte World.
 Make sure to ride Gyro Drop and Atlantis.
 The admission price is 54,000 won for adults and 45,000 won for children.
-After 4 pm adults can get in for 46,000 won and children can get in for 35,000 won.
+After 4 pm, adults can get in for 46,000 won, and children can get in for 35,000 won.

 - Go up to the top of the Lotte World Tower (Seoul Sky).
 Price: 27,000 won.